kenamick/savagewheels/INSTALL.md

 #### FMod Ex

 Install the FMod Ex package using the package manager on your Linux distribution or get the package from FMod's website.
-If you choose the second option, you will need to copy the api/ folder from FMod's installation package into the `libs/` subfolder.
+If you choose the second option, you will need to copy the `api/` folder from FMod's installation package into the `libs/` subfolder of the project.

 When you are running CMake, specify the SOUND=FMOD option, e.g.,